josephspens/yo-mama/README.md

 * POST Requests ­ A request to submit data to another resoure for processing

 * AJAX Requests ­ A technique to provide interactivity between the client and server without

+# Endpoint   The URL where your service can be accessed by a client application

 reloading the page